Registered Pomeranian Breeders: Find a Pomeranian Puppy

 When choosing your breeder, choosing a Preservation Breeder is the best option to ensure the health and quality of your new pup.

-Selecting a responsible breeder for your new puppy, selecting someone from the preservation breeder group is essential.
-Surprisingly, low-quality pups from pet stores and backyard breeders are often sold for the same or even higher prices than high-quality puppies from dedicated hobby breeders.
+Selecting a responsible breeder for your new puppy and someone from the preservation breeder group is essential.
+Surprisingly, low-quality pups from puppy farms, pet stores and backyard breeders are often sold for the same or even higher prices than high-quality puppies from dedicated hobby breeders.

 ANKC registration does not guarantee the breed’s quality or commitment, so how do you identify a serious and dedicated preservation breeder?
 While some Pomeranian breeders will only meet some of the criteria, the list below outlines the attributes and characteristics of a reputable preservation breeder.

-Don’t hesitate to ask questions and hold Pomeranian breeders to these standards – a dedicated breeder will take pride in meeting them.
+Don’t hesitate to ask questions and hold Pomeranian breeders to these standards – a dedicated, reputable show breeder will take pride in meeting them.
 If your breeder fulfills these qualifications, you can trust that you’re making a good choice.

 Pomeranian Breeders Checklist